-If you’ve been hurt in any type of vehicular accident, let the law firm of David R. Price, Jr., P.A., help you receive the money and benefits you deserve.
+If you’ve been hurt in any type of vehicular accident, let the car accident lawyer at David R. Price, Jr., P.A., help you receive the money and benefits you deserve.

 If you’ve been involved in a South Carolina auto accident then you know that it can be scary and hard to know what to do next.
 Contending with medical bills, time out of work and expensive car repairs can be stressful, but you should know that you have the right to be made whole following an accident caused by the careless, reckless or negligent actions of another driver.
 To find out more about South Carolina car accidents, continue reading.

 According to statistics gathered by the Centers for Disease Control and Prevention, roughly 10 million Americans are involved in car accidents each and every year.
 The National Highway Traffic Safety Administration found that 35,244 people died across the country last year in car wrecks, a figure that represents more than 80 deaths on U.S. roadways each and every day.

 Here in South Carolina, the numbers are equally horrifying, with one person dying every eight hours.
 Traffic accidents occur across the state, on average, every five minutes, with someone suffering an injury every 10.5 minutes.
 These kinds of numbers highlight just how dangerous the simple act of getting behind the wheel can be and how crucial it is to do what you can to minimize the risks to yourself and your family members.

 Common causes of accidents

 The biggest cause of accidents appears to be distracted driving.
 Although the image of a driver busy texting away on a smartphone may pop into your head when you hear the term “distracted driving,” the reality is that the phrase encompasses a range of dangerous and potentially deadly behaviors.